The Sexist Metal Scene in ‘The Dirt’ Is Painfully Accurate, Say Veteran Female Execs

 That wasn’t the end of it.
 “The next day I told [Geffen Records President/ COO] Eddie Rosenblatt and David Geffen what had happened and right away they were outraged and wanted to call an attorney,” Bridenthal says.
 “I declined, because I thought it went with the territory and I could just forget about it.
 But when Poison and their management began calling repeatedly to threaten me, I changed my mind and wanted apologies.
 I got insincere letters typed from their attorneys.
 Let’s just say I’m not a Poison fan.”
 She later filed a $1.1 million lawsuit against the band; the two later pleaded guilty to misdemeanors.

 Indeed, Ring’s worst experience working with Motley Crue came not from the band but its team, and after the glory years.
 “Initially, [the group and their management] respected me and my team.
-However, their [self-titled 1994 album without singer Vince Neil] wasn’t selling well, and there was talk of dropping them.
+However, their [1997 album “Generation Swine”] wasn’t selling well, and there was talk of dropping them.
 I tried to be an advocate for them since I really didn’t want that to happen.
 However, that turned and I became the enemy for him, along with the rest of the company.”

 The last straw was a meeting in manager Allen Kovac’s office, without the band but with most of Elektra’s senior executives.
 Regarding a particular business disagreement, Ring says Kovac called her a liar —which her colleagues knew to be untrue.
 But “everyone was silent around the table, which also upset me, because nobody had the guts to back me up,” she recalls.
 “I have to admit I cried — something I rarely did.
 If I was a man I am sure he would have handled it differently.”
 (Reached for comment by Variety, Allen Kovac says, “I don’t remember it that way.
 I liked and respected [Ring], we collaborated on several projects.
-I had my own PR, radio promotion, sales, international, departments, and [presumably on that occasion] I believed my PR person and not her.”)
+I had my own PR, radio promotion, sales and international departments, and [presumably on that occasion] I believed my PR person and not her.
+I would have handled the situation the same way if she were a man.”)

 While Ferrero, who came up at a small and scrappy independent label, had a different experience in many ways, she says she would simply bat away sexism she encountered.
 “Sometimes people would bring [gender] up to me and my response always was, ‘Whether you’re male or female, we all have the same goals and we’re all working together.’”